bschaatsbergen/bschaatsbergen.com/content/posts/delete-sagemaker-resources.md

 tags: ["AWS", "Machine Learning"]
 ---

-Sometime ago I joined a large scale enterprise project where there were hundreds of SageMaker resources created per day (think of models, pipelines, etc).
+Sometime ago I was working on a large scale enterprise project where there were hundreds of SageMaker resources created per day (think of models, pipelines, etc).
 As nothing was being deleted, searching for a specific resource quickly turned into a tedious thing to do.

 After running into this problem several times a day it became essential that we sould tidy up.
 We decided to create a Lambda function that takes care of deleting the SageMaker models using boto3, invoked through a scheduled EventBridge rule.
 It's pretty straight forward, see below.